-The focus groups (group interviews) and workshops will be audio recorded (using an encrypted recorder) so we can ensure your comments are accurately reported.
+The interview will be audio recorded (using an encrypted recorder) so we can ensure your child's comments are accurately reported.
 These recordings will be upload onto computer servers, transcribed, the transcription checked and then the original recording deleted.
 The electronic record (the transcript) of the interview, will be stored securely on a server for up to 5 years.
-You will not be identifiable from the record as all records will be given a code and will therefore not contain any personal identifiable data.
+Your child will not be identifiable from the record as all records will be given a code and will therefore not contain any personal identifiable data.
 After 5 years, records will be destroyed as confidential waste as per relevant local policies.
 Findings from the data collected may be used for conference presentations and/or articles in medical/nursing journals.